 You can learn about sports, crafts, science, trades, business, and future careers as you earn merit badges.
-There are more than 135 merit badges, and any Boy Scout or Varsity Scout, or any qualified Venturer or Sea Scout may earn any of these at any time.
+There are more than 135 merit badges, and any Scout, or any qualified Venturer or Sea Scout may earn any of these at any time.

 Pick a Subject.
 Talk to your unit leader about your interests.
 Read the requirements of the merit badges you think might interest you, and pick one to earn.
 Your leader will give you the name of a person from a list of counselors.
 These individuals have special knowledge in their merit badge subjects and are interested in helping you.

 Scout Buddy System.
 You must have another person with you at each meeting with the merit badge counselor.
 This person can be your parent or legal guardian, or another registered adult.